OpenVidu/openvidu.io-docs/docs/developing/index.md

     npm run updatetsc
     ```

- - **_openvidu-server_**: after modifying any file, there is no other alternative but to re-launch the java application if you want to update your changes.
+ - **_openvidu-server_** : after modifying any file, there is no other alternative but to re-launch the java application if you want to update your changes.

     **/openvidu/openvidu-server**

     ```
-    mvn clean package exec:java
+    mvn clean exec:java
     ```

     *(or re-launch the Java application in your IDE.
 Some IDE's support automatic re-launch in response to changes)*